Duty to Support Children

 Are my parents legally required to support me?

 Usually your biological parents must support you from the time you are born until you turn 18.
 If you were adopted, your adoptive parents have the same legal duty.
-Your parents have to provide you with suitable clothing, food, shelter, education, medical care and other necessities according to what they can afford.
-This does not mean that you are entitled to designer clothing or private schooling.
+Your parents have to provide you with suitable clothing, food, shelter, education, medical care and other necessities in accordance with their income.
+This doesn’t mean they have to send you to private school or buy you designer clothes, but they do have to provide basic support.

-However, if you have money that can pay for school and other stuff that costs more than your parents can afford, a court could decide that your money can be used to pay for these things.
+If you have money that could pay for school or other things that your parents can’t afford, a court could decide that your money can be used to pay for these things.
 This is very unusual, but could happen if, for example, you are a well-paid child actor, or your grandparents leave a large sum of money to you.

 How long do parents have to support their children?

-In Alaska, a parent has to support children until they turn eighteen unless a child dies or is emancipated.
-But if you are 18 years old, unmarried, still living with a parent or guardian as a dependent, and still in high school or a technical or vocational school, a court can order your parent to continue paying support.
+In Alaska, a parent usually has to support children until they turn eighteen unless the child is emancipated.
+But if you are unmarried, still living with a parent or guardian as a dependent, and still in high school or a technical or vocational school, a court can order your parent to continue paying support even after you turn eighteen.

 What if one of my parents doesn’t live in Alaska?

 As long as you live in Alaska, the parent you are living with has the right to get child support from the other parent, no matter where he or she lives.
-Wherever your other parent lives, he or she must pay support.
-The courts can enforce the support obligation.
+The courts can enforce this support obligation.

 What if I am in custody of the Office of Children’s Services (OCS)?